-The foreign-born, or New American population in Arapahoe and Douglas counties is more highly educated than the national average, with nearly 40% having a bachelors degree or above.
-Also, the number with associate level degrees is over double the state average.
 4. Describe the development and implementation of sector initiatives for indemand industry sectors or occupations for the planning region, and explain how sector partnerships will be utilized to facilitate the engagement of employers, including small employers and employers in in-demand industry sectors and occupations, in workforce development programs.

 The Arapahoe/Douglas Works!
 Business Services Team has maintained our involvement in Sector Partnerships.
 The Business Services Team actively participates in the Greater Metro Denver Healthcare Partnership, Denver Metro Retail Partnership, Manufacturing Partnership and the Construction Partnership.
-This team is also a co-convener of the Tech Talent Denver Partnership and the Aerospace and Aviation partnership.
-Arapahoe/Douglas Works! is an active member of the Colorado Space Coalition, and has recently joined the Aerospace Alley Education Committee.
+This team is also a co-convener of the Tech Talent Denver Partnership and the Aerospace Sector Partnership.
+The idea for Metro Denver EDC to apply for the Opportunity Now Colorado Grant grew out of the sector partnership and many ideas that we have been working on are included in the grant; including creating the Security Clearance Readiness Credential and expansion of pre-apprenticeships and P-Tech.
+Arapahoe/Douglas Works! is an active member of the Colorado Space Coalition.
 Sector Partnerships involve both large and small businesses, and the goal of the Arapahoe/Douglas Works!
 Business Services Team is to participate and listen to industry needs and respond effectively to those needs.
 This ensures our customers are receiving business-relevant training and work-based learning opportunities.